jbalchun/practice/README.md

   * If the results set is low entropy, dive into subcategory and repeat
   * Entropy values are normalized based off the number of items in the category
 * Trade off between big data signals power vs architectural costs

+## Code as Craft as a whole

+* A lot of writing on process, engineering efficiency, training and learning
+ * Dojo process article
+  * Onboarding
+  * In house networking
+  * Knowledge transfer
+  * Practice Communicating
+  * Training
+  * Fun/Enjoyment
+* Also a lot of interesting technical analysis https://codeascraft.com/2015/07/29/targeting-broad-queries-in-search/
+ * Entropy/search
+ * Calculate entropy, or broadness of results, if we don't satisfy min
+  * Drill down into biggest and recalculate

+## Why Etsy as a product?

+* Enabling creators, global connections
+* Interesting problemset, scale, distributed
+* High visibility, tangible payoff
+* Independence, tremendous power to individuals

 ## Technical retrospectives